Shred! 2 Review

 By Kevin Mitchell | Posted: May 5, 2020

 Shred down the mountainside, perform a sick backflip, and nail the landing as professional mountain bike world champion Sam Pilgrim.
-Developed by indie studio ASBO Interactive (the leading developer has a massive mountain bike obsession), Shred!
+Developed by indie studio ASBO Interactive (the lead developer has a massive mountain bike obsession), Shred!
 2 features over 40 hand-crafted levels and is now available on Xbox One.
 Taking inspiration from the popular Trials series, you'll need to pull off insane tricks, rack up stars, and remain on the bike until the finish line.

 Pumping is quite the necessity in the game, and in real life, when mountain biking, to gain traction and momentum by forcing the tires into the ground.
 Jumping, on the other hand, only requires a quick tap of the same button that is held down for pumping.
 It became a challenge to unlearn all of my previous experience with games such as Tony Hawk's Pro Skater or the Dave Mirra Freestyle BMX series, where you generally want to hold and release the jump button, but doing so in Shred!
 2 keeps you grounded while gaining speed in the process.
 The earlier levels guide you when to pump before and after ramps, but the guidelines generally disappear, leaving you to figure out the best approach for the hazardous environments.